Gelfand--Tsetlin degenerations of representations and flag varieties: Gelfand--Tsetlin degenerations

 For $T\in\Pi_\la$ let $U_T\subset U_\la$ be the subspace spanned by products of the form with $v^i_j=e_{l^{i,j}_1,\ldots,l^{i,j}_i}$ for which the total of all $T(l^{i,j}_1,\ldots,l^{i,j}_i)$ is equal to $T$.
 Then $U_\la$ is the direct sum of $U_T$ with $T$ ranging over $\Pi_\la$ and we see that every $U_T$ is $\grad^S$-homogeneous with $U_T\subset (U_\la)_{A(T)}$.

 Now, choose $T\in\Pi_\la$ and decompose $M_T u_\la$ into a sum of tensor products.
 Every summand is obtained by partitioning the set of factors in $M_T$ into $a_1+\ldots+a_{n-1}$ subsets, one for every tensor factor, applying the ordered product of each subset to the corresponding $v_{\om_k}$ and then taking the tensor product of the results.
-We now see, by applying Lemma~\ref{minmon} and Proposition~\ref{sumsquares}, that one of the following holds.
-Every summand in this decomposition lies in $U_T$, lies in some $U_{T'}$ with $A(T')=A(T)=\deg^A M_T$ and $\sq(T')<\sq(T)$ or lies in some $U(T')$ with $A(T')<A(T)$.
-In view of the Minkowski sum property, at least one summand lies in $U_T$ and the linear independence follows via a triangularity argument. \end{proof} For $T\in\bZ_{\ge0}^{\{1\le i<j\le n\}}$ say that the monomial $M_T$ is {\it $L_\la$-optimal} if $M_T v_\la$ lies in $(L_\la)_{A(T)}$ but not in $(L_\la)_{A(T)-1}$.
-The above proof implies the following fact which we will make use of later. \begin{proposition} For every $T\in\Pi_\la$ the monomial $M_T$ is $L_\la$-optimal. \end{proposition}
+We now see, by applying Lemma~\ref{minmon} and Proposition~\ref{sumsquares}, that for every summand in this decomposition one of the following holds.
+It either a) lies in $U_T$, b) lies in some $U_{T'}$ with $A(T')=A(T)=\deg^A M_T$ and $\sq(T')<\sq(T)$ or c) lies in some $U(T')$ with $A(T')<A(T)$.
+Moreover, in view of the Minkowski sum property, a) holds for at least one of the summands and, therefore, the projection of $M_T u_\la$ onto $U_T$ is nonzero.